 29They were double beneath, and in the same way they were all the way to its top to one ring.
 He did this to both of them in the two corners.

-30There were eight boards, and their sockets of silver, 16 sockets; under every board two sockets.
+30There were eight boards, and their bases of silver, 16 bases; under every board two bases.

 31He made bars of acacia wood; five for the boards of the one side of the tabernacle,